Ilie Năstase: Playing style

 Considered one of the most gifted tennis players in history, Năstase was noted for his ability to entertain, amusing spectators with his antics and mimicry.
 Even during a crucial phase of a match, he was likely to do something bizarre that would entertain the crowd.

-One of the fastest players, he is remembered for his magnificent lobs and retrieves.
-Năstase could apply a discomforting spin to his shots, being an expert at putting the ball just beyond an opponent's reach.
-His greatest weakness was a fragile nervous system and erratic temperament.
+Ilie Năstase was known for his speed and shot variety, including effective lobs and defensive retrievals.
+He used spin to place shots in difficult positions for opponents.
+Contemporary accounts also note that his on-court behavior could be inconsistent, with fluctuations in composure and temperament affecting performance at times.

 Năstase pioneered a distinctive tennis shot, a backward, over-the-shoulder wrist-flick useful as a last resort in recovering lobs.
 Tennis writer Bud Collins dubbed the shot the "Bucharest Backfire" after Năstase.

-According to The Independent, Năstase is best remembered for being one of the better players never to win the singles title at Wimbledon, for his tantrums, and his good looks.
+According to The Independent, Năstase is remembered for being one of the better players never to win the singles title at Wimbledon, for his tantrums, and his physical appearance.